 Senator John H. Mitchell grew up John M. Hupple about 30 miles north of Pittsburgh, Pennsylvania.
 In 1855, when he was twenty, John was fired from his teaching job after impregnating his 15 year old student Sarah Hoon.
 Forced to marry the unfortunate girl, John switched professions, and two years later he passed the state bar exam.
-However, the new lawyer beat his Sarah in public so often that a patrilineal grand jury was convened.
-John escaped being indicted by convincing his naive now 19 year old wife into dropping the charges.
-Whereupon John stole $4,000 from his legal clients, abandoned Sarah and his three children and fled to California with his mistress, teacher Maria Brinker.
-A few years later Maria's medical expenses threatened to consume John's ill gotten grubstake.
-So, ala Newt Gingrich, he abandoned her as well.
+However, the new lawyer beat his Sarah in public so often that even an all male grand jury was convened.
+John escaped being indicted by convincing his naive 19 year old bride into dropping the charges.
+Whereupon John stole $4,000 from his legal clients, abandoned Sarah and their now three children and fled to California with his mistress, teacher Maria Brinker.
+A few years later, when Maria's medical expenses threatened to consume John's ill gotten grubstake, he abandoned her as well.

 Arriving in Portland, Oregon in 1860 (above) with his new mistress, Mattie Price, John switched his moniker to John Hupple Mitchell and hung out his shingle.
 In a matter of weeks John was named the city attorney to the 1,000 inhabitants of what the locals appropriately called, “mud city”.
 His skills as a lawyer could be attested by the unfortunate Marcus Neff, an ambitious illiterate seeking help in expediting his 10 year old homestead filing.
 Neff had paid $2.50 an acre for his 160 acre property, occupied and worked it, and in May of 1862 Neff paid John Mitchell $6.50 to file an affidavit reaffirming his bonafidies.
 Then, in November of 1863, John Mitchell sued his own client for what he claimed were $253.14 in unpaid fees.

 In court, the amoral attorney Mitchell (above) swore under oath that Neff could not be found, even tho in July of 1863 the Oregon land office successfully delivered the final homestead deed to Neff in California.
-In February of 1864 Neff's homestead was sold at sheriff's auction, where it was purchased by future governor and Portland mayor, Sylvester Pennoyer, aka “His Eccentricity”, AKA “Sylester Annoyer”.
+In February of 1864 Neff's homestead was sold at sheriff's auction, where it was purchased by future governor and Portland mayor, Sylvester Pennoyer, aka “His Eccentricity”, AKA “Sylpester Annoyer”.
 John got the $294.
 98 paid by Sylvester, and Sylvester got the 160 acre homestead.
-It would take a decade and require the intervention of the U.S. Supreme Court, before poor Mr. Neff's stolen property would be returned.
+It would take a decade and require the intervention of the U.S. Supreme Court before poor Mr. Neff's stolen property would be returned to him..